Diamondbacks score 9 runs in 8th, rout Dodgers 13-5

 TRAINER'S ROOM

-Dodgers: Manager Dave Roberts says he hopes 2B Logan Forsythe, placed on the 10-day DL with a hairline toe fracture on Wednesday, can be back in about two weeks.
+Dodgers: Roberts says he hopes 2B Logan Forsythe, placed on the 10-day DL with a hairline toe fracture on Wednesday, can be back in about two weeks.

 Diamondbacks: Right-handed reliever Jake Barrett (shoulder), who hasn't played this season, is expected to throw a live batting practice session Saturday.